15 minutes. You can try this practice whenever you feel defensive or threatened.

-2. Then, write a brief account (one to three paragraphs) of why your #1 value is important to you, including a time when it played an important role in your life.
+2. Then, write a brief account (one to three paragraphs) of why your #1 value or quality is important to you, including a time when it played an important role in your life.

 Why It Works

 Once we gain this broader perspective, we become more open to hearing negative feedback or potentially scary but useful information.
 We can take a wiser and more long-term perspective, instead of getting bogged down in momentary negative feelings.

 Evidence That It Works